Head coach Jeff Quinn continues to mold the Buffalo football program into his vision since being hired on Dec. 22, 2009.

 Quinn earned a master of arts degree from De- Pauw in 1986 and an educational leadership master’s degree endorsement from GVSU in 2000.

 He and his wife Shannon have two sons, Kyle and Ryan.
 Kyle is a graduate of the University of Cincinnati after serving as the undergraduate student representative to the UC Board of Trustees.
-He was also awarded the Boren Scholarship and studied in Brazil for the 2012-13 academic year.
+He was also awarded the Boren Scholarship and earned the 2104 Presidential Leadership Medal of Excellence.
 Ryan is a wrestler at Central Michigan.